RealityBLU/mobile-sdk-cordova/README.md

+# Prerequisites

+- Android SDK installed on your development machine (Android development only)
+- Xcode installed on your development machine (iOS development only)
+- Cordova CLI installed via npm
+- Your personal trial license key from [License Page](https://www.realityblu.com/pricing/)
+- Your personal project ID which is registered in our system (Set it in your `config.xml` file)

+Note: This plugin requires a camera permission.
+For Android development you should request the `CAMERA` permission in your code (for example by [cordova-plugin-permission](https://www.npmjs.com/package/cordova-plugin-permission)).

+# Versions and Compatibility
+- Android SDK version 21+
+- iOS version 11.1+
+- Cordova version 9+

 # Setup plugin

 ## 1. Add plugin to a project
 ```sh
 cordova plugin add https://github.com/RealityBLU/mobile-sdk-cordova.git#v1.2.0
 ```
+It can takes some minutes because a plugin size is ~250MB.

 Important note!
 - The above command should be run for each new environment for set up all dependencies.
 ## 2. Add platform